xialiyu1995/xialiyu1995.github.io/_pages/about.md

 If you are social justice minded, you should definitely check out [my husband's website](https://melendezrodriguez.com/).
 His website is much more serious than mine.

 I should probably stop advocating for other people's websites and start worrying about my own.
+That being said, here is my [CV](https://xialiyu1995.github.io/files/cv.pdf).

 BTW here is a quote that I really like (also just trying out different syntax in markdown):